 - 1. Access and Linkages

 - 2. Sociability

 - 3. Comfort and Image

 - 4. Uses and Activities

 - 5. Carbon Neutrality

-The Task Force also catalogued public spaces that community members offered as examples.
-A sampling of these examples are presented after the snapshot summaries.
+The Task Force also cataloged public spaces that community members offered as examples.
+A sampling of these examples are also presented in Appendix E.